Updated April 11, 2025

 - Sudden loss of balance or sense of direction

-If any of these signs crop up, then your dog might need a little more than a behind-the-ears scratch.
+If any of these signs crop up, then your dog might need a little more than a behind-the-ear scratch.
 Ask your veterinarian if he could take a look inside your pup’s ears, just to play it safe.

 Maybe your pet is a fan of muddy hikes.
 Or maybe they love roughhousing at the dog park.